Respond to a jury summons

 Only the court can agree to defer your jury service and you can only be deferred once.

 - apply for an excusal.
 You may not be able to do jury service at all.
 This may be because you work in the justice sector (for example, New Zealand Police or Ministry of Justice), or have family/whānau or work commitments that mean you can’t make it to court.
-(This section will link to FAQ as to who can’t do the jury service.)

 If this is the case, explain this on your summons form.
 You’ll also need to send the court some proof that you can’t attend, like a letter from your employer.
 Send the completed form and the proof to the court address on the form.

 Only the court can excuse you from jury service.
 The court will decide whether to accept the particular explanation or proof you’ve given them.